wagtail/wagtail/docs/contributing/ui_guidelines.md

 When adding or updating an icon,

 1. Run it through [SVGO](https://jakearchibald.github.io/svgomg/) with appropriate compression settings.
 2. Manually remove any unnecessary attributes.
+Set the `viewBox` attribute, and remove `width` and `height` attributes.
 3. Manually add its `id` attribute with a prefix of `icon-` and the icon name matching the file name.
 Keep the icon as named from its source if possible.
 4. Add or preserve licensing information as a HTML comment starting with an exclamation mark: `<!--!
 Icon license -->`.
 For Font Awesome, we want: `<!--! [icon name] ([icon style]): Font Awesome [version] -->`.
 For example, `<!--! triangle-exclamation (solid): Font Awesome Pro 6.4.0 -->`.
 5. Add the icon to Wagtail’s own implementation of the `register_icons` hook, in alphabetical order.
 6. Go to the styleguide and copy the Wagtail icons table according to instructions in the template, pasting the result in `wagtail_icons_table.txt`.
+7. If the icon requires [right-to-left mirroring](https://rtlstyling.com/posts/rtl-styling#bidirectional-icons), add the `class="icon--directional"` attribute.